joohei/mnist-from-scratch/README.md

 #### Accuracy

 Calculating the network's accuracy with the `Network.accuracy` method only works if the outputs are one-hot encoded.
-Also it only works for multi-class classification networks.
-If you use this for example XOR, you're gonna have to ignore the accuracy.
-The `Network.loss` works always.